jackbsteinberg/std-toast/README.md

     - Toasts almost always support a message, action, and close button.

-    - Toasts often support icons and titles.
+    - Toasts often support an icon and a title.

 - The positioning of the toast must be intuitive, so the standard toast will come with built-in support for common positions,